Prioritising personal safety

 We also expect employers to have a policy on the management of violence and aggression, which would include actions to tackle unacceptable behaviours or unsafe environments.
 Depending on the severity of the incident, steps will include your manager having a conversation with the individuals to highlight unacceptable behaviours or conditions, a formal letter outlining what the expectations of the organisation are in terms of behaviours and sanctions that will be taken if behaviours continue, and finally the withdrawal of all but emergency care.

-Where a physical assault has resulted in more than seven days off work (or more than three days if you work in Northern Ireland), or you are unable to do normal duties for this period of time or longer, this should be reported to the HSE or the HSE Northern Ireland, through the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
+Where a physical assault has resulted in more than seven days off work (or more than three days if you work in Northern Ireland), or you are unable to perform normal duties for this period of time or longer, this should be reported to the HSE or the HSE Northern Ireland, through the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).

 Your employer should also provide you with psychological support and, where necessary, support you in reporting the incident to the police.

-Please also see our guidance on violence in the workplace
+Please also see our guidance on violence in the workplace.

 What should I do if I am unhappy with the action my employer has taken and I continue to feel unsafe?